itzjac/aidriven/README.md

 ## State of the art with AI-driven code 2026

-100% sure what comes next is the norm out there is social media: polishing.
+100% sure you have read what is the worst part of using AI-driven code: polishing.

+Almost any social media has this problem mentioned by different professionals and veterans in the industry.

 I spent considerable amount of hours trying to improve the in-game AI, no success.
 The model: